dennispeld/simpson-quotes/README.md

 When its over, `exit` the contaner.

-Now you can use your browser to make API calls.
+I would suggest to use Postman to test the API.
 The application is running in nginx container with port 8080.

-I would suggest to use Postman to test the API.

 ### See all users
 Method: GET